umputun/tg-spam/site/docs/index.md

 To keep the number of calls low and the price manageable, the bot uses the following approach:

-- Only the first message from a given user is checked for spam.
+- Only the first message(s) from a given user is checked for spam.
 If `--paranoid` mode is enabled, openai will not be used at all.
 - OpenAI check is the last in the chain of checks.
-If any of the previous checks marked the message as spam, the bot will not call OpenAI.
+Unless `--openai.veto` is not set, the bot will not even call OpenAI if any of the previous checks marked the message as spam.
+However, if `--openai.veto` is set, it will be called and the message will be marked as spam only if OpenAI thinks so.
 - By default, OpenAI integration is disabled.

 **Emoji Count**